will-snavely/will-snavely.github.io/_posts/2020-07-01-folding_at_home_p1.md

   </div>
 </div>

-Thus, when designing a `fold` operation, one has to answer the following questions:
+When designing a `fold` operation, one has the following questions to ponder:

 1. What is the nature of the entity we are accumulating?
 We might call this the destination type.
 2. What is the initial value of the accumulator?